Introductory NetLogo Exercises

 Note that xpsq does not change the value of the global variable

-implement a pure function?
+x.
+This reporter procedure has no side effects.
+Based on discussion in the Glossary, doesxpsqimplement a pure function?
 Why or why not?
 (Explain in the Info tab.)You should now be comfortable creating reporter procedures in order to implement mathematical functions.
 Implement the bivariate real function \(x \mapsto x + 0.03 * x * (1 - x)\).
 Call this function

 Command Procedures